 The L. Decker Dawson Fund in Exploration Geophysics was established by the Board of Regents of The University of Texas System on January 15, 1999, for the benefit of the Jackson School of Geosciences.
 Gift funds were provided by Mr. L. Decker Dawson of Midland, Texas.
 A native of Tulsa, Oklahoma and the only son of a “career man” in the industry, L. Decker Dawson started in the oil exploration industry in 1941 when he was offered a job on a seismic crew.

-The company moved him to Midland on January 1, 1950.
-Among the 25,000 people who came to the city in the 1950s when it was “booming beyond belief,” Dawson says the move “was the best day of my life.
+The company moved him to Midland on January 1, 1950, one of the 25,000 people who came to the city in the 1950s.
+Dawson describes it as “booming beyond belief,”and recalls that the move “was the best day of my life.
 I just loved it, and also, because I met my dear wife there.”
 Decker and Louise Loper Dawson were married for 60 years until her passing in March 2011.
 They have one daughter, Mary, who graduated with a BS in geology from UT Austin.

 L. Decker Dawson

 In 1952, Dawson left Republic and founded Dawson Geophysical Co. with one seismic crew.
 Today, Dawson Geophysical is the largest land seismic company in the continental United States and employs more than 1,500 people.
 With 15 crews fully deployed and more than 140,000 recording channels, Dawson Geophysical is operating in every major basin throughout the country.
 In reflecting on his career, Dawson is clear: “You have to love what you are doing…luckily I got into something that fascinates me.”